adamsmd/emacs-preload/Usage.md

 --query-emacs  | Call emacs to determine LINK_DIR and SOCKET_DIR.
 Off by default for performance. (default False) --no-query-emacs  | Disable --query-emacs
---size SIZE | Number of servers to keep running (see `start` and `stop`) (default 7) --emacs FILE | The emacs binary to use (default emacs) --emacsclient FILE | The emacsclient binary to use (default emacsclient) --ps FILE | The ps binary to use for process listing (default ps)
+--size SIZE | Number of servers to keep running (see `start` and `stop`) (default 7) --server-arg ARG | Argument appended to `emacs --daemon` when starting servers.
+Repeat for multiple arguments. (default []) --emacs FILE | The emacs binary to use (default emacs) --emacsclient FILE | The emacsclient binary to use (default emacsclient) --ps FILE | The ps binary to use for process listing (default ps)